GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/discreteqlearning.md

 ![HARM Node](discreteqlearning/harm.PNG)

-The following animation shows example of operation of the `DiscreteHarmNode` in the `GridWorld`.
-The agent can do 6 primitive actions ($\mathbf{A}$ *= {Left,Right,Up,Down,Noop,Press}*) and has already discovered 6 own abilities.
+The following animation shows an [example](../examples.md#harmMapE) of operation of the `DiscreteHarmNode` in the `GridWorld`.
+The agent can do 6 primitive actions ($\mathbf{A} = \lbrace Left,Right,Up,Down,Noop,Press \rbrace)$ and has already discovered 6 own abilities.
 For each of them it created own decision space, these are:

   * move in two directions (X and Y axis)
   * control light 1